 Enter the barren landscape that is Lava Lands in Central Oregon.

 Located on the north flank of the Newberry National Volcanic Monument, what is now Lava Lands was created about 7,000 years ago after a volcanic explosion of Lava Butte.
 A miles-wide sea of jagged lava rock was left behind creating a unique geological landscape that served as that training ground for moon-bound astronauts.

-Today, the Lava Lands Visitor Center is the interpretive hub for the Newberry National Volcanic Monument, which covers some 56,700 acres of lakes, lava flows, and spectacular geologic features near Bend and Sunriver.
+Today, the Lava Lands Visitor Center is the interpretive hub for the Newberry National Volcanic Monument, which covers over 54,000 acres of lakes, lava flows, and spectacular geologic features near Bend and Sunriver.